Arsenal Football Club exists to make our fans proud wherever they are in the world and however they choose to follow us.

 1.1.
 The Club continues to strive for wider spectator access to matches by offering:

-1.1.3 Concessions for junior supporters, senior citizens and supporters with a restricted view of the pitch.
+1.1.3 Concessions for junior supporters, senior citizens and disabled supporters.

-1.1.6 Free admission for replays of abandoned games.
-If a match is abandoned after spectators are admitted to the ground, ticket holders are entitled to free admission to the rearranged match.
+1.1.5 Free admission for replays of abandoned games.
+If a match is abandoned after spectators are admitted to the ground but before kick-off.
+If there is abandonment after kick-off, ticket holders are entitled to half price admission to the rearranged match.

-1.1.7 An attractive balance transfer facility via the Arsenal credit card, which may help with season ticket payments.
+1.1.6 An attractive finance package and balance transfer facility via the Arsenal Credit Card, which may help with season ticket payments.

-1.2 Tickets for Cup Competitions are priced no higher than the normal prices charged for Premier League fixtures and are allocated in accordance with the rules and regulations of the competition.
-Season ticket holders (Gold Members) have the first seven cup ties played in UEFA Competitions or The FA Cup contained within their membership card.
+1.1.7 Tickets for cup competitions are priced no higher than the normal prices charged for the equivalent Premier League fixtures and are allocated in accordance with the rules and regulations of the competition.
+Season ticket holders (Gold Members) have the first seven cup ties played in UEFA Competitions or the FA Cup contained within their membership card.
 Remaining match tickets are sold to members of our other membership schemes.

-1.3 For Carling Cup home fixtures, admission charges are often reduced by up to 30% lower than our usual ticket prices.
+1.2 For Capital One home fixtures, admission charges are often reduced by up to 30% lower than our usual priced tickets.

 Emails should be sent to firstname.lastname@example.org